ljc2154/ADBS/Project1/README.txt

 FUNCTIONS
 To enhance the readability of our script, we stored most of our code as
 	functions in the file funcs.py.

+STRUCTURE OF CODE
+Our program runs our python script which consists of an initial information
+	gathering stage followed by a while loop.
+The while loop consists of four steps:
+	1. query bing API and store results in the program
+	2. output results one by one to user
+		a) record relevance feedback
+		b) remove unnecessary characters from document
+	3. Indexing/Scoring
+		a) generate terms list for each document
+		b) update a term in a doc's score with normalized term frequency while indexing (in our df dictionary of lists)
+		c) apply idf to term score
+		d) compile overall relevant/nonrelevant term scores
+		e) compute master term scores using rocchio algorithm
+	4. update query with top 2 term scores that aren't in query or stop words

 e)     A detailed description of your query-modification method We based our query-modification method on the Rocchio algorithm in